Rodent: Mating strategies

 Promiscuity, in which both males and females mate with multiple partners, also occurs in rodents.
 In species such as the white-footed mouse, females give birth to litters with multiple paternities.
 Promiscuity leads to increased sperm competition and males tend to have larger testicles.
 In the Cape ground squirrel, the male's testes can be 20 percent of its head-body length.
 Several rodent species have flexible mating systems that can vary between monogamy, polygyny and promiscuity.

 Female rodents play an active role in choosing their mates.
 Factors that contribute to female preference may include the size, dominance and spatial ability of the male.
 In the eusocial naked mole rats, a single female monopolizes mating from at least three males.
+Reproductively active female naked mole-rats tend to associate with unfamiliar males (generally non-kin), whereas females that are reproductively inactive do not tend to discriminate.
+The preference of reproductively active females for unfamiliar males is thought to be an adaptation for inbreeding avoidance, since inbreeding ordinarily leads to the expression of recessive deleterious alleles.

 In most rodent species, such as brown rats and house mice, ovulation occurs on a regular cycle while in others, such as voles, it is induced by mating.
 During copulation, males of some rodent species deposit a mating plug in the female's genital opening, both to prevent sperm leakage and to protect against other males inseminating the female.
 Females can remove the plug and may do so either immediately or after several hours.

 Metabolism of thyroid hormones and iodine in the mediobasal hypothalamus changes in response to photoperiod.
 Thyroid hormones in turn induce reproductive changes.
 This is found by Watanabe et al. 2004 and 2007, Barrett et al. 2007, Freeman et al. 2007, and Herwig et al. 2009 in Siberian hamsters, Revel et al. 2006 and Yasuo et al. 2007 in Syrian hamsters, Yasuo et al. 2007 and Ross et al. 2011 in rats, and Ono et al. 2008 in mice.